Tulip-0333/docs/en-GB/deltaapi/websocket.md

 ### leave_chat_channel (client)

 This message can be used to leave a chat channel that you've previously joined with a [join_chat_channel](#join_chat_channel-(client)) message.
-Once you leave a channel, you will not receive [chat_message] relative to that chat channel anymore.
+Once you leave a channel, you will not receive [chat_message]s relative to that chat channel anymore.

 #### Privileges
 The provided token must be authenticated